Mark-Ball/MTG_rails_app/README.md

 Implication: users should be able to view the details of individual cards before purchase, rather than buying without knowing the identity of the card

 <strong>2.
-As a player, I want to be able to sell cards I don't use, so that I may recoup some of my costs
+As a player, I want to be able to sell cards I don't use, so that I may recoup some of my costs</strong>

-3. As someone who no longer plays Magic, I want to be able to sell my old cards, so I may recoup some of my costs</strong>
+<strong>3.
+As someone who no longer plays Magic, I want to be able to sell my old cards, so I may recoup some of my costs</strong>

 Implication: users should be able to list cards for sale on the website.